sizimisele.

 Procurement

-Stefanutti Stocks strives to enable viable B-BBEE suppliers to participate in the main stream of the economy by facilitating access to Stefanutti Stocks’ procurement activities pertaining to our procurement needs and in line with our project requirements.
+At Stefanutti Stocks we strive to enable viable B-BBEE suppliers to participate in the main stream of the economy.
+We do so by facilitating access to procurement activities in line with our needs and project requirements.

 We encourage current non-compliant B-BBEE suppliers to become B-BBEE compliant and to adopt a supportive culture when engaging and/or doing business with black empowered, EME or QSE suppliers.